SaranshPK/RemoteTouchpad/README.md

 1. Via the executable file:
    - Download the exe file [here]( https://github.com/SaranshPK/RemoteTouchpad/raw/master/RemoteTouchPad.exe).
    - Run the exe file.
-You will be prompted with your local IP address.
+   - You will be shown a QR code which links to your local IP address.
-   - Open your browser on your touch device and go to `http://<your-local-ip>:8080`.
+   - Either scan the QR code or manually open your browser on your touch device and go to `http://<your-local-ip>:8080`.
    - Replace `<your-local-ip>` with the actual IP address printed by the executable.

 2. Via the Python script:
    - Clone the repository.
    - Install the necessary packages using pip: `pip install -r requirements.txt`.
    - Run the Python script: `python app.py`.
-   - You will be prompted with your local IP address.
+   - You will be shown a QR code which links to your local IP address.
-   - Open your browser on your touch device and go to `http://<your-local-ip>:8080`.
+   - Either scan the QR code or manually open your browser on your touch device and go to `http://<your-local-ip>:8080`.
    - Replace `<your-local-ip>` with the actual IP address printed by the script.

 Remember to keep the script or executable running for as long as you want to use the TouchPad.